Galapagos Islands - Best Time - Cost

 It’s a beautiful beach and bay located next to the Charles Darwin Research Center.
 It’s a perfect place to start your vacation.
 Practice snorkeling in crystal-clear water and bring your swimming shoes; there are lots of rocks.
 Tourists and locals visit the beach.

 El Chato Reserve (Google Maps)

 Close to the Lava Tunnels is the tortoise reserve located.
 It’s the best place on the entire islands to spot these giant tortoises in the natural habitat without any fence.
 And tortoises are everywhere in beautiful nature.
 A track leads to the wild reserve.
-Have a closer look to the tree tops short-eared owls occur here.
+Have a closer look at the treetops short-eared owls occur here.
 The staff is super kind and helpful.
 There is a café offering beverages, and clean restrooms are available.
 How to get to El Chato and the Lava Tunnels; organize a taxi.
 You may need an hour for the reserve and roughly 20 minutes for the tunnel.
-Walk through the entire lava tube.
+Walkthrough the entire lava tube.
 Usually, the taxi driver picks you up at the end.
 Small entrance fee

 Lava Tunnels (Google Maps)

 Most people combine the El Chato Reserve and the lava tubes.
 A staircase leads into the tunnel and also on the other side out.
 It’s pretty hot, humid, and muddy inside the tunnels.
 Bring a bottle of water.
 The tunnel is illuminated, however, in case bring a torch.
-At the end you need to crawl but you don’t get too dirty a wooden board on the ground makes it easy.
+In the end, you need to crawl, but you don’t get too dirty; a wooden board on the ground makes it easy.
 Free entry

 The Highland, Cerro Crocker (Google Maps) and, Los Gemelos (Google Maps) of Santa Cruz